MRayane/Birds-Bones-Classification/README.md

 **2. Model Training:** The notebook demonstrates how to define, train, and evaluate various machine learning models, including K-Nearest Neighbors, Random Forest, Decision Tree, Gradient Boosting, and Support Vector Machine.

 **3. Model Evaluation:** The performance of each model is evaluated using metrics such as accuracy, log loss, and AUC score.
-The notebook includes visualizations of the results and a summary of the model performances.
+The notebook includes visualizations of the results with inferencing on unseen data and a summary of the models performances.

 **4. Inference:** You can use the trained models to classify new bird bone measurement data by running the inference section of the notebook.